 Arrive in Iquitos and be greeted at the airport and transferred by private vehicle to Nauta, the heart of the Peruvian Amazon.
 Embark the vessel, settle into your suite and begin enjoying the view on your Amazon adventure.
 Dine on authentic Peruvian cuisine surrounded by the sounds of the Amazon.
 After dinner, head up to the third deck where you can enjoy stargazing as you cruise into the depths of the Amazon Rainforest.

 In the afternoon, cruise through the Yanayacu and Pucate Rivers, exploring different creeks and lagoons.
 This is one of the best preserved and protected zones of the Pacaya Samiria National Reserve.
 Your guide will use his expert eye to pinpoint all the biodiversity of this region.
 If you want to interact directly with the waters of the Amazon, go out on one of the paddle boards.
-You will even have the opportunity to swim in the jungle river along with the famous pink dolphins!
+You may even have the opportunity to swim in the jungle river along with the famous pink dolphins!
 Afterwards we will visit the village of San Regis is a flyspeck on Peru’s Amazon River that receives few outside visitors, and even fewer come to seek out the Shaman, Carola.

-After lunch, explore Nauta Caño, a small creek and tributary where you will have the chance to do some kayaking.
+After lunch, explore Nauta Caño or Jacinto Lake where you will have the chance to do some kayaking.
 Also, go fishing for the famous piranha, a delightful and challenging experience you won't forget!
 As night approaches, your guide will take you on a night safari in search of caiman alligators and night birds.